SimonQijieZhao/JuliaTutorial/JuliaTutorial.md

 'x'
 ```

-And the common way to iterate through the characters in a string is:
+So the common and effective way to iterate through the characters in a
+string is:

 ```Julia
 julia> for c in s